JavaScript - NPM, Yarn, Bower

 See a breakdown of the file formats and features supported in JavaScript.

-Debricked currently supports tracking JavaScript and TypeScript dependencies via:
+Debricked now tracks JavaScript and TypeScript dependencies through:

-We recommend committing the lock files in order to get the most accurate tracking, as they contain resolved versions of the direct and indirect dependencies.
-If you only commit the package.json file, we will update all dependencies to their latest available versions as defined by your version constraints.
+We recommend committing the lock files to achieve the most accurate tracking, as these files include the specific resolved versions of both direct and indirect dependencies.
+If you only commit the package.json file, we will update all dependencies to the latest available versions based on your specified version constraints.

-If at least one of the supported files is committed to your repository, it will be automatically scanned for dependencies when you have done any of our integrations to your CI/CD pipeline.
+If at least one supported file is committed to your repository, it will automatically be scanned for dependencies when you integrate with our CI/CD pipeline.

 Bower

-For the fastest and most accurate results, a file containing the resolved dependency tree has to be created prior to scanning.
-This can be done using the High Performance Scans technology in our Debricked CLI.
-By running the resolve command, the CLI automatically detects all manifest files without the recommended bower.debricked.lock files and generates the files as needed.
+To achieve the fastest and most accurate results, create a file containing the resolved dependency tree before scanning.
+This can be accomplished using the High Performance Scans technology in our Debricked CLI.
+By executing the resolve command, the CLI automatically identifies all manifest files that lack the recommended bower.debricked.lock files and generates them as needed.

 Supported file formats and features